America's Cup: Swedes on top in Toulon

 That result saw the Japanese boat edge Land Rover BAR for second overall in Toulon, a welcome boost for that syndicate.

-With one round of the 2016 series remaining, in Fukuoka, Japan in November, Ainslie's British challenger has maintained its lead in the overall standings by 14 points from Oracle Team USA with Emirates Team New Zealand in third place.
+With one round of the 2016 series remaining, in Fukuoka, Japan in November, Ainslie's British challenger has extended its lead over Oracle Team USA in the overall standings to 14 points.

+Tom Slingsby's U.S. team endured a difficult weekend in France, trailing home in a surprising sixth overall.

-Artemis Racing has taken closer order in fifth place after its Toulon heroics.
+Emirates Team New Zealand is a further three points adrift in third overall while Artemis Racing has taken closer order in fifth place after its Toulon heroics.

 Points from this year's series count towards the qualifying series for the America's Cup proper in 2017 in Bermuda.